spd75/spd75.github.io/_pages/aad_hardware-design.md

 </p>
 <br>

-The other 2 ports on the button control the LED which is connected to a solderboard which is connected to a 12V power supply.
+The other 2 ports on the button control the LED which is connected to a solderboard connected to a 12V power supply.
 Each LED is individually connected to a 2N3904 transistor.
 The base of these transistors are then connected to GPIO pins through a 1k ohm resistor.
 The voltage supply is connected through the LED to the collector of the transistor.
 The emitter is connected through a 150 ohm resistor to ground.

 <br>
 <p align = "center">